Skip to content

 I Use the Rating System More Than I Follow the Monthly Picks

-OptionsPlay Integration for Options Traders
+OptionsPlay Integration: Strategy Overlays for Active Traders

 If you’re interested in options trading on top of Marc’s stock picks, OptionsPlay provides strategy overlays showing optimal call and put plays based on the Power Gauge stock rating.
 It gives options traders a starting point for options strategies around the core recommendations.
 The options strategies shown are tied directly to the Power Gauge signal — if a stock is Bullish, you’ll see suggested call strategies; if Bearish, put strategies.
 It’s not a replacement for your own options analysis, but it simplifies the process of connecting options trading to the Power Gauge signal.